 For an introduction to inbound marketing it goes something like this:

 1. Make your website easy to find and easy to access by using the above inbound tactics.

-2. Potential customer finds your website.
+2. Potential customer finds your content/website.

 Although the steps are simple, it’s a process that requires a balance of tactics and a clear understanding of your target audience.
 Knowledge of your audience is key to identifying useful keywords (they may use these in their online searches), hot topics of interest (to create opt-in content and build your email list), industry publications (offer free articles or interviews as content), and additional opportunities (local events to attend or sponsor, industry leaders to reach out to, etc.) With this knowledge you can begin crafting your inbound strategy.